Documentation Index

 You can view the details of the DB Server created.
 To view details:

-1. When the view details page appears for the DB Server selected, view the details.
+1. When the view details interface appears for the DB Server selected, view the details.

-• Stand Alone: A stand-alone server that does not use the high availability feature.
+• Stand-Alone: Stand-alone server that does not use the high availability feature.

-• Master: The main server when the high availability feature is being used.
+• Master: Main server with the high availability feature being used.

-• Standby-master: A backup server when the high availability feature is being used.
+• Standby-Master: Backup server with the high availability feature being used.

 • Slave: A server for backup and read load distribution when the high availability feature is being used (only applicable for Cluster).

-• Slot: Number of slots assigned to the DB Server
+• Slot: Number of the slot assigned to the DB Server.

-• Dns: DNS name used in the DB Server
+• Dns: Name of the DNS being used by the DB Server.

 2. For DB Cluster, you can add nodes.
 To add a node, click [Add node].